 Availability

-Ensuring systems remain functional and accessible when needed.
+Ensuring systems remain functional and accessible whenever needed.

-Together, these principles define the backbone of modern digital safety.
+Together, these principles define the real backbone of modern digital safety.

 Domains of cybersecurity

-Cybersecurity spans multiple interdependent domains.
-By addressing each layer, organizations create a defense-in-depth strategy.
+Cybersecurity spans multiple domains.
+By addressing each layer, organizations and individuals create a so called defense-in-depth strategy.

 | Domain | Objective | Example controls |